The Joy Luck Club (novel): Lena St. Clair

-Critical interpretations
+Themes

 Tension between filial piety and U.S. individualism

 In the novel, the mother’s belief in filial piety, which stems from Chinese Confucianism, often conflicts with their daughters’ pursuit of an American sense of independence.
 Shaped by the hardships and traditions they still hold, the mother sees obedience, discipline, and academic success as a standard of family pride.
 On the other hand, the daughters, who are raised and shaped by the United States, put freedom and personal choice as their top beliefs.
 These two “opposite” views collide within families, twisting love into misunderstanding.

 Suyuan Woo’s relationship with her daughter Jing-mei shows this conflict most clearly.
 Having survived war and loss, Suyuan holds a deep belief that strictness ensures survival.
 “Only two kinds of daughters,” she tells Jing-mei, “those who are obedient and those who follow their own mind.
 Only one kind of daughter can live in this house—obedient daughter”.
 She believes that obedience is a show of love and gratitude.
 However, Jing-mei sees obedience as pressure.
 She tries to obey her mother and works hard to become a “child prodigy”, but soon loses confidence after failure.
 “Something inside me began to die,” she admits.
 When she looks at herself in the mirror and sees “an angry, powerful girl,” she promises, “I won’t let her change me.
 I won’t be what I’m not”.
 This is the moment that marks her rejection of blind obedience and the start of her search for her own identity and meaning.